wancloud-cosmos/scripts/README.md

 go build
 `

-Then set $GOPATH/bin in $PATH or move 'dep' & 'statik' to /usr/local/bin
+Then append $GOPATH/bin to $PATH or move 'dep' & 'statik' commands to /usr/local/bin